Leaderboard

 5 points

-Hi Guys, well actually it's snowing quite heavily believe it or not.
+12. Hi Guys, well actually it's snowing quite heavily believe it or not.
 Been around for a while, 51 now, cemi retired living in Bergen by Belsen Germany, ex 7 Bde.
 Collect German WW2 but take anything in a job lot as it comes.
 Prefer to swap stuff, that way it usually gets to a collector rather than a dealer or flip artist.
 Not really been doing much lately, busy with work and my wifes small business.
 Intend to get amongst it later this year when we have consolidated our new house and shop.
 Look forward to being a member here.
-Best Rich5 points
+Best Rich

 4 points